dashbird/site/content/help/basic/security-reliability.md

 ### What if I have a question or a problem?

-You can write to us from the app (there's a little Crisp chatbox on the bottom-right corner) or via email (<a href='mailto: support@dashbird.io'>support@dashbird.io</a>).
+You can write to us from the app (there's a little chatbox on the bottom-right corner) or via email (<a href='mailto: support@dashbird.io'>support@dashbird.io</a>).
 We are very dedicated to supporting our users and aim to always respond in less than an hour.